zhoub/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 This field is a bit field that contains Material flags:

-* Bit 1, **ReceiveShadowsOff**: if set, the pixel does not receive dynamic shadows.
+* Bit 0, **ReceiveShadowsOff**: if set, the pixel does not receive dynamic shadows.

-* Bit 2, **SpecularHighlightsOff**: if set, the pixel does not receive specular highlights.
+* Bit 1, **SpecularHighlightsOff**: if set, the pixel does not receive specular highlights.

-* Bit 4, **SubtractiveMixedLighting**: if set, the pixel uses subtractive mixed lighting.
+* Bit 2, **SubtractiveMixedLighting**: if set, the pixel uses subtractive mixed lighting.

-* Bit 8, **SpecularSetup**: if set, the Material uses the specular workflow.
+* Bit 3, **SpecularSetup**: if set, the Material uses the specular workflow.

+Bits 4-7 are reserved for future use.

 For more technical details, see the file `/ShaderLibrary/UnityGBuffer.hlsl`.